Menubrea/project-exam-2/readme.md

 ## How to use

-Since the API is accessed by dozens of other students to make their applications, I've decided to filter venue `objects` based on names.
-As a consequence of this, the application becomes harder to demo for someone without access.
+Since the API is accessed by dozens of other students to make their applications, I've decided to filter venue `objects` based on name to ensure the integrity of aesthetics, theme and features.
+Unfortunately this also means it's harder to demo all `user stories` without access to an account that is included within the filtering.
+Most interactions should be stored in state, so it's possible it maintains stability within the same session, but it can not be guranteed.

-You can [contact] me for access to a demo account, or create your own by cloning the repository and opening up `src/app.jsx`.
+You can [contact] me for access to a demo account, or change the string variable by cloning the repository and opening up `src/app.jsx`.
+This will allow you to include your own account in a local environmnet running `localhost`.

 ```jsx
 // On line 14 you'll find: